andewx/xyz.io/Readme.md

 ---
 ## ``XYZ Framework``
 ### Overview
 XYZ Framework is a fully self-encapsulated framework capable of deploying an in place web application solution.
 No other stack is required with all components required completely self contained.
-This framework is for demonstration purposes and small application architecture.
-Notably a self-contained Web Frameowrk API can be used for building self-contained Java Applications with an open-source and accessible UI/UX system.

-System components include the ``xyz.dbkit`` for managing ``xyz.model`` permanence through JSON storage.
-DBNode queries are implicitly shallow to prevent deep global searches.
-Database state updates per DBNode update and via a sleep thread for syncing.
+Standard Web Framework MVC architecture is expanded by integrating a Data Permanence solution with a JSON Database.

 ``xyz.webkit`` is responsible for managing ``Template`` file operations such as filling html files with keyed data.